tdelora/audioGPIOTrigger/README.md

 - Using Dupont connectors gives us the ability to replace parts as needed however I found using typical Dupont black plastic housings for male/female connections did not always seat well so I decided to utilize the Dupont pins substituting heat shrink tubing for the housing.
 This maintains the harness flexability with a little extra work.
 - Using a 2 Position PCB Terminal Block allows us to connect to the phone's internal line switch without modifying the wiring from the switch which would be very hard to replace if things go wrong.

+Phone Harness Build Steps:
+- Connect female Dupont pins to the six wires on the RJ11 Female Socket Modular Connector.
+  - You may need to remove any existing connectors first.
+- Connect male Dupont pins to the wires four wires on the RJ9 Modular connector.
+  - You may need to remove any existing connectors first.
+- Cut 6 heat shrink tubing segments long enough to cover the male/female connections between the RJ11 Female Socket wires and the RJ9 Modular connector and male connectors on the 2 Position PCB Terminal Block.
+- Place the heat shrink tubing segments on the RJ11 Female Socket Modular Connector wires and connect as follows:
+  - Connect the red, white, green and black RJ11 female Dupont pins to the same color wire male pins on the RJ9 Modular connector.
+  - Connect the yellow and blue RJ11 female Dupont pins to male pins on the 2 Position PCB Terminal Block.
+  - Coat each joint with Dielectric Paste, slide the heat shrink tubing segment over each joint and heat the shrink tube into place.